nightconcept/nightrunner-purgatory/CONTRIBUTING.md

 # How to contribute

-This document is a guide to contributing to NightRunnerRL-Purgatory.
+This document is a guide to contributing to NightRunner Purgatory.
 It is/will be a compilation of advice from various authors, updated as needed.

 ## Onboarding